ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 or deleted, the UCS publishes a Kafka event containing the latest state.
 This is done according to the Outbox Pattern (not described in further detail here).
 Other services, like the IFRS and FIS will later consume these events as part of the official file upload and management strategy.
-Presently, the WPS and CRS will watch the `UploadContext` events to enforce authentication and work package management.
+Presently, the WPS will watch the `UploadContext` events to enable proper work package management.

 #### Auth
 Before general users (not Data Stewards) can upload files, three things must happen: